MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-CustomNudgeAssignment.md

 ```

 ### -NudgeName
-The NudgeName parameter specifies the name of the nudge that you want to assign to the user.
+The NudgeName parameter specifies the name of the Custom Nudge that you want to assign to the user.
 If the value contains spaces, enclose the value in quotation marks (").

-Together, this parameter and the AssigneeId parameter create the unique nudge assignment.
+Together, this parameter and the AssigneeId parameter create the unique Custom Nudge assignment.

 ```yaml
 Type: String